chengzi-yi/chengzi-yi.github.io/research.md

 The investment regression on a sample of Chinese listed firms shows that there is a significant correlation between investment rate and cash flow ratio after conditioning on average Q. This is true for both state-owned firms and private firms, which are conventionally considered to have different financial conditions.
 As noted by Cooper and Ejarque (2003), the violation of the constant-returns-to-scale assumption creates a wedge between average Q and marginal Q and can lead to a spurious cash effect in the investment regression even when there are no financial frictions.
 Following their argument, this paper examines the investment regression results of the Chinese firms by estimating a standard Hayashi's (1982) model which allows for decreasing returns to scale.
 The estimation results suggest that despite the decreasing returns to scale of capital, the presence of financial constraints brings the standard capital adjustment model closer to the data moments of both state-owned and private firms in China.

 [*Draft*](/assets/draft_qreg_ch.pdf)

----

-#### Work in Progress

----

-**Export Dynamics of Multi-product Firms with (Non-)Differentiated Products**

-- Investigates how product differentiation shapes the product scope and export intensity of multi-product firms.
-- Uses a structural model and detailed data from Slovenian manufacturers to explore interactions between product and export dynamics across domestic and foreign markets.
-- Highlights how trade restrictions or industrial policies impact firms with varying product differentiation, linking technical efficiency and demand factors to export sorting and firm behaviour.

 **Product Differentiation and Export Dynamics of Multi-destination Multi-product Exporter (*with Marius Gruenewald*)**